Justus Sheffield Leads The Yankees Top Five Impact Prospects For 2019

 Depending on the Brett Gardner and Jacoby Ellsbury situations, Frazier could earn an outfield spot next year.
 If Gardner has a bad second half, the Yankees might buy out his option year for $2 million.
 If Ellsbury doesn’t recover from hip surgery well, and cannot play, the Yankees may be able to wriggle out of a good portion of the more than $60 million he still has on the books.
 They can at least have it covered by insurance if he can’t return.
 He will make the team, the question is going to be where he plays, and how much time he gets, so long as he isn’t traded this winter.

 If it wasn’t for an injury, it is a safe bet that Jonathan Loaisiga would be the third starter in the rotation.
-He has good stuff, he is beyond his years regarding situational pitching, and at 23 he has a lot of upside.
-His brief body of work at the MLB level has made him the number three prospect in the organization, and it is a very safe bet that next spring he will be fighting for a slot in the starting rotation according to NJ.com.
+He has good stuff, he is beyond his years regarding situational pitching, and at 23, he has a lot of upside.
+His brief body of work at the MLB level has made him the number three prospect in the organization, and it is a very safe bet that next spring he will be fighting for a slot in the starting rotation, according to NJ.com.

 Tyler Wade is a quality ballplayer, and the kind of flexibility he can provide being able to slot almost any position is the kind of thing that teams covet.
 With that said, his inability to demonstrate he can hit in the big leagues is a major stumbling block to his advancement.
-Even in AAA, he isn’t hitting much with a 256 BA, 3 HR, 21 RBI, 74 G, 301 AB slash line.
+Even in AAA, he isn’t hitting much with a 256 BA, 3 HR, 21 RBI, 74 G, and 301 AB slash line.
 In all likelihood, the way Wade is going to help the Yankees next year is in a trade.
-While the Yankees need a super utility guy, they are not going to carry one that likely hits around the Mendoza line, which is sadly where Wade is with his.171 lifetime average in limited MLB play according to Baseball Reference.
+While the Yankees need a super utility guy, they are not going to carry one that likely hits around the Mendoza line, which is sadly where Wade is with his 0.171 lifetime average in limited MLB play, according to Baseball Reference.

 The #Yankees should of kept Tyler Wade up with the MLB club.
 If he was here he could play 3B, SS, 2B, LF & RF.
 He would be playing a lot and not Robinson.